Tongue Piercings: Guide & Images

 To better protect yourself, you should only hire a piercer who uses sanitary equipment.
 As long as the equipment is properly cleaned and sterilized, you’ll be just fine.

-While these diseases are scary, the chances of you getting one is slim – the other risks are much more likely.
+While these diseases are scary, the chances of you getting one are slim – the other risks are much more likely.

 There isn’t a lot of extra space in your mouth.
 Everything that’s in there serves a purpose and it is engineered to all work together.
 When you put a piercing in there, it throws things off.
 Your jewelry starts to rub and scrape at everything that’s already in there.